Compass-Agentic-Platform/nova/README.md

 ### 💬 Natural Conversations

 Describe what you want in plain English.
-Nova handles the implementation.
+Nova handles the implementation with 20+ built-in tools for file operations, shell commands, and git integration.

 ```
 ❯ "Refactor the authentication module to use JWT tokens"